Hip-Hop-Xpress/hhx-api/README.md

 ## Usage

 ### Endpoints
-These are the endpoints currently under development and are being planned.
+The following endpoints are currently being planned and developed.

-(*WIP*)

 Resource | POST | GET | PUT | DELETE
 ---------|------|-----|-----|-------
 `/artistHistories` | Create new data for historic artist | Retrieve all historic artists | Bulk update of all historic artists | Remove all historic artists